mist-devel/mist-binaries/cores/c16/README.md

 Alternate kernals/NTSC
 ----------------------

-By default the core will boot the built-in PAL kernal which will run the C16 in PAL video mode.
-Thus your screen needs to support 50Hz PAL timing.
-In order to get a NTSC setup you need to place a c16 NTSC kernal on the SD card and rename to ```C16.ROM```.
-This kernal will then be uploaded into the core on boot time and replace the built-in PAL kernal.
-This can also be used to run the kernal version of the diag264 roms.
+There are two versions of the core built, one for PAL and one for NTSC systems.
+They contain the appropriate kernal versions, so no need to load it separately.
+However you can replace the kernal (e.g. with the diag264 roms) by putting it to the SD Card and rename it to ```C16.ROM```.

 Loading and running programs
 ----------------------------